What is Panchakarma?

-Panchakarma is a five-fold therapy; it is highly individualized based on the needs of the individual depending on the Ayurvedic constitutional type, doshic imbalances, age, digestive strength, immune status, and many other factors.
-Depending on each individual’s needs all or only one of the five therapies are utilized.
-These procedures must be administered by specially trained therapists in a definite sequence for a specified period of time.
-In addition, although Panchakarma is for the most part a delightful and comfortable therapy, there can be periods of discomfort associated with the profound release of toxins which does occur.
-It is therefore essential that the therapy be supervised by a knowledgeable expert who can recognize the signs of properly and improperly administered Panchakarma.
-Fortunately these signs were meticulously recorded by the ancient vaidyas.
+Although Panchakarma is, for the most part, a delightful and comfortable therapy, there can be periods of discomfort associated with the profound release of toxins which does occur.
+It is therefore essential that the therapy is supervised by a knowledgeable expert who can recognize the signs of properly and improperly administered Panchakarma.
+Fortunately, these signs were meticulously recorded by our ancient vaidyas (physicians).

 The Panchakarma Process: Panchakarma treatments are divided into three phases of detoxifications: